 WHY IT’S IMPORTANT TO CHOOSE THE RIGHT MAT

-As a beginner to yoga, I grabbed a 20$ mat from a random shop, foolishly thinking all mats are the same and that there’s no reason I should invest more money on a particular model or brand.
+As a beginner, I purchased a 20$ mat from a fitness shop, foolishly thinking every mat is the same and that there’s no reason I should invest more money on a particular model or brand.

-Soon enough, as I was just starting to actually enjoy yoga, I began to see that my mat was peeling and flaking away (basically deteriorating itself).
+Soon enough, however, as I was just starting to enjoy the practice more, I began to see that my mat was peeling and flaking away (basically deteriorating itself), which got worse every time I showed up on my mat.

-However, things have changed when I was introduced to the Manduka mats.
+Things have drastically changed once I got introduced to the Manduka mats.

 Manduka has a material that will never peel, flake, or fade.
 In fact, I find that the quality of the Manduka mat actually improves with use over time.
 The material is eco-friendly, and it prevents absorption into the mat, which means that it’s less prone to bacteria and it’s very easy to clean.